17/10/2015 by Chris Green

 I also need to drop the Holman translation, for the similar reason that it is not widely used in my circles.
 I have not held a copy of this study bible, but from what I can see online it fills the exact brief of the others and to a similar quality.
 The contributors look to be of equal merit, and in many cases the same names crop up for the obvious reason that they are the outstanding scholars of our day.
 I was initially impressed with the HCSB as a translation, nestling between NIV and ESV, but I have bumped against occasional eccentricities along the way, and I have now put it on my reserve list.

-Which brings us to the main event, English Standard version (ESV) or New International Version (NIV), and it really is a close race.
+Which brings us to the main event, ESV, and NIV, and it really is a close race.
 Here we have two substantial contributions, written to almost identical specifications, and both are at the top of their game, offering online editions as well to those who purchase the paper version.
 The ESV, although a tad older, also has a mobile app, and offers a daily reading schedule.

 They match each other pace for pace.
 The ESV offers 19,500 notes, the NIV 20,000.
 Tim Challies has a more detailed infographic here.
 By way of contributors, on John’s gospel, for instance, I would have to choose between Carson (NIV) and Kõstenberger (ESV).
 Even tougher, on Romans I would have to choose between Schreiner (ESV) and Moo (NIV).
 To give you an idea of how tight the competition is, the New Living Translation notes are also by Moo, so that’s no slouch either, and remember that Schreiner and Moo worked together to produce the translation of Romans for NLT.
 This really is a close field.